alexdevero/alex-devero-blog/__drafts__/draft--useeffect.md

 *Note 1: You don't have to put the whole fetching function to useEffect hook.
 You can just as well put it outside it, and then only call it from the useEffect hook.*

 *Note 2: You can't use promises and async with useEffect hook directly (`(async () => ...)`).
 This is not supported and React will warn you if you try it.
 The reason is that useEffect callbacks are synchronous to prevent [race conditions].
-If you want to make an async call inside an useEffect hook you still can.*
+If you want to make an async call inside the useEffect hook you still can.*

 *What you can do is to use the async function inside the useEffect hook and call it.
 This is why we created another function, now async, inside the useEffect hook callback function and used it to make the fetch request.
 So, remember that the useEffect callback itself must be always synchronous ... but the content doesn't.*